Queen’s National Scholar in International Economic Law

 A complete application consists of:

-Applicants should submit their files by September 30, 2018 directly to the email address included below.
-Each application document should be attached as a separate file in PDF or Word.
-Referees should also submit letters of support directly to the same email address below by September 30, 2018.
-However, if letters from referees are not available by this date, they should be submitted as soon thereafter as is possible.
-The Committee may still consider applications after this date.
+Applicants should submit their files by September 30, 2019 directly to the email address below.
+Each application document should be attached as a separate file in PDF or Word format.
+Referees should also submit letters of support directly to the same email address by September 30, 2019.
+If letters from referees are not available by this date, they should be submitted as soon thereafter as is possible.
+The Committee may still consider applications submitted after this date.

 Applications should be emailed to email@example.com to the attention of: